braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### What is Canvas Flow?

 Canvas Flow is the new and improved editing experience that simplifies how marketers can build and manage their Canvas user journeys.
-With Canvas Flow, you can expect to easily view and use [Canvas components]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components) in the Canvas builder.
+With Canvas Flow, you can expect to easily view and use Canvas components in the Canvas builder.

+### What's the difference between a component and a step?

+[A component]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components) is an individual part of your Canvas that you can use to determine the effectiveness of your Canvas.
+Components can include actions such as splitting your user journey, adding a delay, and even testing multiple Canvas paths.
+A step in Canvas refers to the personalized user journey in your Canvas branches.
+Essentially, your Canvas is made of individual components that create steps for your user journey.

 ### What can I expect?
 When using Canvas Flow, you can expect the following: